 TMJ symptoms can look different from one person to the next, and they are not limited to a single joint issue.
 Many patients describe a cluster: soreness near the angle of the jaw, tension headaches, facial fatigue after meals, clicking, or a sense of pressure near the ear.
 Some feel tightness that radiates into the neck, especially after long days at a desk.

+These overlapping signs are typical of temporomandibular disorders, a group of conditions that affect the jaw joint and the muscles around it, as described in Cleveland Clinic's overview of temporomandibular disorders.
 In a clinical setting, the useful question is straightforward.
 Is the masseter contributing significant force that keeps the area irritated and overworked?
 When that answer is yes, targeted muscle downtraining can be part of a measured plan.

 Key Signs Men Often Report

-• Morning jaw soreness or a tired bite.
+Morning jaw soreness or a tired bite.

-• Headaches that track with workload or stress.
+Headaches that track with workload or stress.

-• Tenderness when pressing the jaw muscles.
+Tenderness when pressing the jaw muscles.

-• A heavier, more square lower-face appearance over time.
+A heavier, more square lower-face appearance over time.

-• Increased wear on teeth, often seen during dental visits.
+Increased wear on teeth, often seen during dental visits.

-How Masseter Botox Changes the System
+How Does Masseter Botox Change the System?

 We also take caution seriously.
 A different clinical pathway may be appropriate when there is recent jaw trauma, sharply escalating pain, marked limitation in opening, active dental infection, or a bite issue that needs dental evaluation first.
 A careful intake keeps decision-making tied to physiology and safety.